pingcap/tidb/CI.md

 3. "**Only use trigger phrase for build triggering**".
 What does that mean?

-   * Yes，this ci will be triggered only when your comment on pr matched trigger phrase.
+   * Yes, this ci will be triggered only when your comment on pr matched trigger phrase.

-   * No，this ci will be triggered by every new commit on current pr，comment matched trigger phrase also trigger ci pipeline.
+   * No, this ci will be triggered by every new commit on current pr, comment matched trigger phrase also trigger ci pipeline.

 ## Commands